developer-nieem/nm-sports-academy-client/README.md

  * Also we have login and register system by firebase and user store on ## mongoDB

- ## most important feature : Students dashboard , Instructor dashboard , Admin Dashboard:
+ ## Most important feature : Students dashboard , Instructor dashboard , Admin Dashboard:

   * Students dashboard :  Have 3 item on students dashboard.
     * my selected class : you can see all your selected class and you can pay with strip your selected classes